COVID-19 Q&A for ITA Customers

 - End date of your class

-Our Completions team will be in contact with you to confirm that we have received your request and will work with you to schedule your exam.
+Our Completions team will be in contact with you to confirm receipt of your request and will work with you to schedule your exam.

 If you have any questions, please contact us at email@example.com.